YangPiCui/ErgonomicVerticalKeyboard/EVKVersions/README.md

   QMK Github
 CSDN博客 翻译中文

 ## EVK_v0.1.2 (Under Development)
 I redesigned the Handrest to let hands move more freely.
+* Redesign handrest so I can glue it on before integrating it.
+* Chamfer the keycap stems so they don't get caught on the switches
+* Tighten switch mount tolerance so the keys don't wiggle side to side
+* Thin the keycap walls slightly
 * Draw the handplate surfaces altogether for a smoother finish
+* Pinkey finger's row separation 17 -> 15.3; mid's 21 -> 19.5.
 * Increase keycapBaseModel stemClearance from 0.02mm to 0.03mm
-* Thicken switch mount wall from 1.5mm to 1.65mm
+* Switch mount wall and other walls' thickness 1.8 -> 1.5 -> 1.65
+* Tilt control and windows keys slightly
 * Enter key offset -x 2mm
 * handSeparation 220->230
 * thicknessTopPlate 2.7 -> 2.5mm
 * Enlarge LED clearance holes
 * thicknessText .6mm
 * topPlate keySpacingX keySpacingY 19.5 -> 19 -> 19.5
-* Reduce base keywell radius 80 -> 60
+* Reduce base keywell radius 87 -> 80 -> 60
 * midFingerColumn keySpacing 19.5 -> 19 -> 19.5
 * knuckleRadiusXZPlane 400 -> 100 -> 170 -> 200
 * knuckleRadiusYZPlane 420 -> 500